-Every web crawler must maintain a data structure or set of data structures reflecting the set of URL's that still must be downloaded.
+Every web crawler must maintain a data structure or set of processing modules.
+For instance, one processing module 55 of data structures reflecting the set of URL's that still must be downloaded.
 In this document, that set of data structures is called "the Frontier."
-The crawler repeatedly selects a URL from the Frontier, downloads the corresponding document, processes the downloaded document, and then either removes the

-URL from the Frontier or reschedules it for downloading again at a later time.
+The crawler repeatedly selects a URL from the Frontier, downloads the corresponding document, processes the downloaded document, and then either removes the URL from the Frontier or reschedules it for downloading again at a later time.
 The latter scheme is used for so-called "continuous" web crawlers.

-When selecting a URL from the Frontier, the inventors have determined that it would often be desirable for the crawler to preferentially select certain URL's over others so as to maximize the quality of the information processed by the other applications to which the web crawler passes downloaded documents.
+When selecting a URL from the Frontier, the inventors have determined that it would often be desirable for the During the course of processing a downloaded document, 65 crawler to preferentially select certain URL's over others so as to maximize the quality of the information processed by the other applications to which the web crawler passes downloaded documents.
 For instance, the web crawler may pass downloaded pages to a document indexer.
-An index of documents on an Intranet or the Internet will be more accurate or higher quality if the documents of most interest to the users of the index have been preferentially updated so 10 as to make sure that those documents are accurately represented in the index.
+An index of documents on an Intranet or the Internet will be more accurate or higher quality if the documents of most interest to the users of the index have been preferentially updated so as to make sure that those documents are accurately represented in the index.
 To accomplish this, the web crawler might preferentially select URL's on web servers with known high quality content.
 Alternately, heuristics might be used to gauge page quality.
-For instance, shorter URL's 15 might be considered to be better candidates than longer URL's.
+For instance, shorter URL's 10 might be considered to be better candidates than longer URL's.

 In the context of a continuous web crawler, it may be desirable to prefer URL's on web servers whose content is known to change rapidly, such as news sites.
-It may be 20 desirable to prefer newly-discovered URL's over those that have been previously processed.
-Among the previously processed URL's, it may be advantageous to prefer URL's whose content has changed between the previous two downloads over URL's whose content has not changed, and to 25 prefer URL's with shorter expiration dates over those with longer expiration dates.
+It may be 15 desirable to prefer newly-discovered URL's over those that have been previously processed.
+Among the previously processed URL's, it may be advantageous to prefer URL's whose content has changed between the previous two downloads over URL's whose content has not changed, and to $\ ^{20}$ prefer URL's with shorter expiration dates over those with longer expiration dates.